Does My Car Insurance Cover Me if I Drive for Uber or Lyft?

 Does my insurance policy cover me if I sign up to be a rideshare driver?

-The short answer is no, but it’s not quite that simple.
+The short answer is no, your insurance policy probably doesn’t cover you yet, but it’s not quite that simple.
 Your insurance company can most likely cover you if you decide to work for Uber or Lyft, but your current insurance package likely does not.

 Assuming you have not been driving for monetary purposes previously, you likely have a personal insurance package.
 Driving for Uber or Lyft counts as a profession (even if you do it part-time), so you’ll need an insurance package that covers it.